ECCC-MSC/open-data/docs/msc-data/nwp_raqdps/readme_raqdps-datamart_en.md

 # Regional Air Quality Deterministic Prediction System (RAQDPS) data in GRIB2 Format

 This page describes the [Regional Air Quality Deterministic Prediction System (RAQDPS)](readme_raqdps_fr.md) GRIB2 data.
 The system is run twice daily to produce 72-hour forecasts of some pollutants such as hourly ozone (O3), nitrogen dioxide (NO2), or particulate matter with aerodynamic diameter smaller than 2.5 μm (PM2.5) fields on a North American grid.

+In addition, data containing the total concentrations associated with forest and vegetation fire plumes are available, making it possible to estimate where the impact of these fires dominates pollution.

 ## Data location